Here's a breakdown of some of the benefits and drawbacks of Marcus personal loans.

 - Proof of employment, loan purpose, income and creditworthiness

-- Over the age of 18 (19 in Alabama and Nebraska, 21 in Mississippi and Puerto Rico)
+- Applicant over the age of 18 (19 in Alabama and 21 in Mississippi and Puerto Rico)

-- Valid U.S. bank account and Social Security or Individual Tax ID Number
+- Valid U.S. bank account and Social Security number or Individual Taxpayer Identification Number

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.